pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 If the first three players pass without bidding, the forehand is the declarer and must name a contract.
 This is only time that **Klop** and **Three** may be played.

+## Calling a Partner

+After the auction, if the contract allows it, the declarer calls for a partner by naming a king.
+The player who holds the called king does not reveal themselves.
+Their identity becomes known only by playing the called card.
+The declarer may call a king that they hold, in which case they play alone against the others, but doing so does not increase the value of the contract.

 ## Exchange

-If the declarer's contract allows them to exchange cards with the stock, the entire stock is turned face up on the table and divided into groups of cards.
+If the declarer's contract allows them to exchange cards with the talon, the entire talon is turned face up on the table and divided into groups of cards.

 If the declarer's contract is **Three** or **Solo Three**, the first three consecutive cards are a group and the last three cards are a group.
 If the contract is **Two** or **Solo Two**, the first two cards, middle two cards, and last two cards are each a group.
 Finally, if the contract is **One** or **Solo One**, each individual card is in its own group.